kezzico/ios-image-lake/README.md

 4.
 From the *Add Upload* preset screen set the *Preset name* to `photo-upload`, and the *Mode* to unsigned.
 Further down the page set *Type* to `upload` and *Access Mode* to `public`.
 Finally, set the *Upload format* to `jpg`

 >Public access mode allows anyone with a URL to view the uploaded photo.
-Authenticated access will only require some minor tweaks to the source code.
+Authenticated mode will require some changes to the source code.

 >png is also an available upload format if you are planning to upload images with transparency.